Life OS · · 10 min read

 Dangerous Patterns in Year One

 The immediate pivot.
 Within weeks of closing, they're raising a fund or launching something new.
-From the outside it looks productive.
-From the inside, it's usually running—using the familiar structure of building to avoid the harder work of figuring out who they are without a company to define them.
+From the outside, it looks productive.
+From the inside, it's usually running, using the familiar structure of building to avoid the harder work of figuring out who they are without a company to define them.

 Hiremath fell into this.
 "The immediate two weeks after leaving an intense 10-year journey, I did what any healthy person does and met with over 70 investors and founders in robotics."
 At the end of those two weeks, he felt deflated and foolish.
-He realised he wasn't actually passionate about robotics—he just wanted to "look like Elon."
+He realised he wasn't actually passionate about robotics.
+He just wanted to "look like Elon."
 His words: "incredibly cringe."

 The lifestyle explosion.
 Notch bought everything money could buy.
 The mansion.
 The parties.
 The travel.
 And still found himself "sitting around waiting for my friends with jobs and families to have time to do shit, watching my reflection in the monitor."
+Consumption doesn't fill an identity void.
+It just makes the void more expensive.

-The disappearing act.
+The disappearing act and the placeholder identity.
 Some founders go the opposite direction.
 They vanish.
 Stop taking meetings.
 Stop returning texts.
 Solitude feels safer than navigating relationships that suddenly feel strange.
+The impulse makes sense, but isolation makes depression worse, not better.

 Sudden Wealth Makes It Worse